The Economic Club of Chicago

 To judge the efficiency of plug-in hybrids, the EPA created a new mileage measurement called MPG-e…or miles-per-gallon equivalent.

 I am happy to report that our new Prius Plug-in is expected to achieve an estimated 95 MPG-e in combined driving.

-is a small, sporty fun-to-drive hybrid with great technology…the highest city mileage…
+The Prius c is a small, sporty fun-to-drive hybrid with great technology…the highest city mileage…

 and lowest price for any hybrid without a plug.